zensharp/dotfiles/.github/site/src/content/docs/playbooks/windows.md

 ---
-title: Windows Installation
+title: Windows Configuration
-description: Installing dotfiles on Windows.
+description: Configuration on Windows.
 ---

 If you are coming from a fresh re-installation of Windows, delete previous versions of Windows in [Settings > Storage Management > Cleanup Recommendations](ms-settings:storagerecommendations)